-Backup heating systems can be fueled by oil, wood, propane or natural gas.
-The backup system must be capable of continuous automatic operation to meet your total space or water heating needs.
-The owner will receive a Dual Fuel heating agreement and the tax-exempt card after the meter is installed (all heating fuels in the state of Minnesota are tax exempt).
+To qualify for the Fixed Off-Peak rate, you must have sufficient storage capacity to meet your building’s space or water heating needs.
+The owner will receive a Fixed Off-Peak Agreement and the tax-exempt card after the meter is installed (all heating fuels in the state of Minnesota are tax-exempt)

 How to Participate:

 Call Minnesota Power at 218-355-2843, for more information on the Fixed Off-Peak program.

 Homeowners and builders can qualify for more than $4,000 in incentives when building a new home!

 Minnesota Power’s New Construction Energy Efficiency Program seeks to promote building practices and technologies that enhance the energy-efficiency, comfort, health and durability of the new construction market in and around Minnesota Power’s service territory.
 Think of your home as an energy-efficient system that can be optimized to deliver the outcomes you desire (comfort, durability, energy performance, operational efficiency, cost control).
 The New Construction Energy Efficiency Program encourages energy-efficiency upgrades and ensures quality building by conducting on-site inspections and completing home performance tests.

 - Home will be heated primarily with electric heat.

 - Installing an Energy/Heat Recovery Ventilator (ERV/HRV) with a minimum sensible recovery efficiency (SRE) of 60%.